-Power cuts can affect many daily activities that we take for granted: turning lights on, charging phones and refrigerating food, for example.
+Power cuts can affect many daily activities that we take for granted, from turning lights on and charging phones to refrigerating food.

-If you experience a power cut or spot damage to electricity power lines and substations that could put you, or someone else, in danger:
+To report and get information about a power cut or if you spot damage to powerlines and substations that could put people in danger:

 - If there’s a serious immediate emergency risk, call the emergency services too.

-The Energy Networks Association has more useful advice on what to do during a power cut.
+The 105 website also explains what to do during a power cut.

-If you rely on your energy supply for medical reasons or need extra support it’s important to let your energy company know.
-Each energy company keeps a Priority Service Register (PSR) of consumers who may need additional assistance.
+If you rely on your energy supply for medical reasons or need extra support, it’s important to let your energy company know.
+Each energy company keeps a Priority Service Register of people who may need additional assistance.
 It’s free to be added to the list.

-If you’re on the register and experience a power cut, your supply may not be restored quicker but your energy company can offer you additional help and support.
-Dependent on your situation this could be regular updates, alternative heating and cooking facilities, or alternative accommodation.
+If you’re on the register and experience a power cut, your supply may not be restored quicker but your energy company can offer you additional services.
+This could be regular updates, alternative heating and cooking facilities, or alternative accommodation.
 You would also get advanced notice of any planned power cuts.

 If you have medical equipment that may be affected by a power cut, please discuss your concerns and needs with your carer or doctor.
 Ensure that essential equipment has battery back-up.